linode/docs/docs/applications/project-management/setting-up-taskwarrior-on-ubuntu-16-10.md

 	2 tasks

-The [due](https://taskwarrior.org/docs/dates.html#due) argument allows a significant amount of freedom for input.
-Read more about the `due` argument at [the official documentation.](https://taskwarrior.org/docs/dates.html)
+The [due;] argument (https://taskwarrior.org/docs/dates.html#due) allows a significant breadth for input.
+Read more about what's possible with the `due` argument at [the official documentation.](https://taskwarrior.org/docs/dates.html)

-Taskwarrior supports [recurring tasks](https://taskwarrior.org/docs/recurrence.html) using the `recur` argument.
+Taskwarrior supports [recurring tasks](https://taskwarrior.org/docs/recurrence.html) by using the `recur:` argument.
 The example below creates a daily task, the first of which is due 23 hours from the time of creation:

 	task add update ubuntu recur:daily due:daily